 How to Prevent Another Personal Financial Disaster

 When it comes to preventing a personal financial disaster, it’s best to focus on tracking and monitoring your finances, reducing your overall living expenses, and having multiple and diversified income streams.

 1. Use financial tracking apps.

 Allocate enough time to properly audit your finances (income and expenses).
 This process is typically known as budgeting.
 List your sources of income and all your bills.
 Understand where your money is going and how it’s being spent.
 This process helps you acknowledge your current finances.
 You can use a simple spreadsheet or a financial management tool.
-Apps such as Mint.com or Empower Assistant can help you track your finances.
+Apps such as Mint.com can help you track your finances.
 Check the financial marketplace for the right financial tracking tool for your situation.

 2. Monitor your credit.

 Stay on top of your credit by requesting your credit report through AnnualCreditReport.com and by using a credit report monitoring service.
 You want to be aware of how credit works and various ways to fix your report and improve your score.
 A higher score can mean better rates and terms when financing, borrowing and consolidating.
 Using free credit report monitoring services can help you stay on top of key changes to your report.

 Ask yourself if your current financial relationships are serving your best interest.
 List all your financial relationships and research the accounts you have with them, the fees you’ve paid, and the additional services they offer.
 It may be time to switch and take advantage of better rates, lower fees, newer technology, and greater customer service.